mohameddahir57/Data-Concepts-Daily/README.md

 - Dashboards & visualizations
 - Business intelligence
 - Real-world data stories
-- How companies use data (Netflix, TikTok, football, supermarkets, etc.)
+- How Big companies use data

 All articles are written in **simple English** with real examples, so beginners can follow easily.